danog/MadelineProto/README.md

     * <a href="https://docs.madelineproto.xyz/API_docs/methods/bots.setBotMenuButton.html" name="bots.setBotMenuButton">Sets the menu button action » for a given user or for all users: bots.setBotMenuButton</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.hidePeerSettingsBar.html" name="messages.hidePeerSettingsBar">Should be called after the user hides the report spam/add as contact bar of a new chat, effectively prevents the user from executing the actions specified in the action bar »: messages.hidePeerSettingsBar</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.togglePeerTranslations.html" name="messages.togglePeerTranslations">Show or hide the real-time chat translation popup for a certain chat: messages.togglePeerTranslations</a>
+    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#groupCallSkipPlay" name="groupCallSkipPlay">Skip to the next file in the playlist of a group call: groupCallSkipPlay</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.updateBusinessWorkHours.html" name="account.updateBusinessWorkHours">Specify a set of Telegram Business opening hours.: account.updateBusinessWorkHours</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.startBot.html" name="messages.startBot">Start a conversation with a bot using a deep linking parameter: messages.startBot</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/phone.startScheduledGroupCall.html" name="phone.startScheduledGroupCall">Start a scheduled group call: phone.startScheduledGroupCall</a>